bappychanting/codecubedocs/docs/configuration.rst

 * ``remember_me``: Declares how long the remember me cookie will last.
 Follow the same strategy as ``auth_time`` settings to update this value.
 * ``update_session_cookie_settings``: Declares whether the previously declared auth time will be actually activated and updated in php settings.
 Default value is ‘no’, setting it to ‘yes’ will update the php session settings.
 * ``upload``: Declares where the uploaded files will be saved.
 By default the system will upload the files in **storage/app/public** folder.
 * ``auto_logging``: Declares whether the system will save various errors, warning etc. messages from the system or logs declared by you in various log files.
-By default it is ‘on’, changing the value to anything else will turn off auto-logging.
+By default it is ``on``, changing the value to anything else will turn off auto-logging.
 The system saves the log files in **storage/logs** folder.

 Additionally you can run the migration files if you want to checkout the demo application ported with the framework.
 Go to *your-server-url/database_migration*, provide your application key you’ve set in the **env.php** file and click on the proceed button to create the necessary tables and Views for the demo application.